 Our cows are milked once per day in a closed milk system.
 The milk is stored in a 400 gallon, cooling bulk tank.
 The milk is bottled unpasteurized and unhomogenized, thus raw.
 Once bottled in glass jars, the milk is stored in large coolers in a walk in cooler.
 The large coolers are loaded into a delivery van twice per week and transported to various distribution points.

 Our herd is about 85 percent Jersey cows.
 We run a Jersey bull with the cows for breeding.
 A few of our cows have a bit of Holstein or Guernsey mixed in.
 We are currently, and plan to maintain a closed herd, meaning we do not plan to introduce cows form outside the herd, but rather raise heifers to replace other cows.
 The only exception is changing the breeding bull as needed.
 We are running an A2/A2 bull and have been actively culling out the cows that have the A1 gene.
-Getting to a 100% A2/A2 herd takes some time as we have about 40 total milk cows, but we are very close and anticipate being 100% A2 in 2018.
+Getting to a 100% A2/A2 herd takes some time as we have about 55 total milk cows.
+Our milk is currently at 97% A2.

 The Eberts do not allow the use of any hormones on the cows and the cows at Ebert Farms are not vaccinated.
 The Eberts very rarely use antibiotics to treat cows with serious mastitis or health issues.
 Milk is always withheld from customer consumption after a cow is treated with antibiotics.